andrewseltzer99/ITP449_Project_S-P500_Analysis/README.md

 Here we do an out-sample prediction with the prophet model.
 We once again see how the prophet model seeks the trend, avoiding volatility.
 This is evident by the drop off from when the in-sample data ends and the out-sample prediction begins.
 The model is analyzing the trend, rather than volatility, which could be beneficial for long term traders and less valuable for short-term traders.

 After In[24]:
 Here we ran the ARIMA model with a (5,1,0) model on the closing price for all the closing prices from the beginning of November in 1993 until late February 2021.
 As we’d expect, we see the residuals being larger in times of market volatility.
-However, our lag choice of 5 actually helps our model adjust to this volatility slightly, as opposed to simply following the basic trend.
+However, our lag choice of 5 actually helps our model adjust to this volatility slightly, as opposed to simply following the overall trend.
 We see the standard deviation is 1.868, meaning that 99.7% of the real closing values fall within +/- 5.604 of our ARIMA model’s prediction, meaning this ARIMA model fits the overall dataset relatively well.
 We see that times of volatility have the largest residuals, as one would expect.

 Conclusion: